 You can pay with a credit card, PayPal, or Google Pay.

-The kill switch doesn't work as intended, as network traffic leaks outside the VPN tunnel after both a loss of internet connection and a system reboot.
+The kill switch doesn't work as intended, as network traffic leaks outside the VPN tunnel after a loss of internet connection and a system reboot.
 This is a concern if you need to keep all of your traffic encrypted at all times.

 Norton VPN delivers relatively consistent speeds suitable for regular browsing and somewhat fast downloads.